yaokai-liu/Machine/README.md

 A Memory definition item gives actually the Memory addressing mode of a machine.
 It's led by the keyword `memory`.

-A Memory definition item have and only have two fields: base and offset. and these two field are directly expressed with two symbols `$` and `>`.
+A Memory definition item have some fields.

-Both base and offset can be directly with registers or [bit field](#width-bit-field-and-time-tick).
+These fields can be register set or immediate.

+If a field is a register set, the assembler will check its type.

 A [width](#width-bit-field-and-time-tick) follows the name of memory is required.

 For example:
 ```
 memory local [12-bit] {
-    $: [0-5];
+    reg: [0-5] = Gv;
-    >: [6-12];
+    off: [6-12];
 };
 ```
-The text above defines a Memory addressing mode named `local`, which has total 12 bits, and its base stores lower 0 to 5th bit (total 6 bits) and its offset stores upper 6 to 12th bit (total 6 bits, too).
+The text above defines a Memory addressing mode named `local`, which has total 12 bits.
+Its first 6 bits is a code of registers those in `Gv` which is a register group or register set.
+The last 6 bits is an unsigned immediate number by default.

 #### Instruction